stuerp/foo_midi/README.md

   - Changed: Renamed `midi_plug_in` tag to `midi_player_ext`.
 The ADL, OPN and Nuked OPL3 player will set it to the current emulator core.
   - Changed Moved BASS MIDI and FluidSynth settings to new Wavetable preference page.
   - Fixed: The LibMT32Emu player reversed the left and the right channels in the output.
+  - Fixed: Crash when looking for the MT-32 ROMs.

 - You can read the full history [here](docs/History.md).